dividiti/ck-caffe/README.md

  $ ck install package:{name of above packages}
 ```

-You can even evaluate DNN engines on Android mobile devices connected via adb to your host machine via:
+You can even evaluate DNN engines on Android mobile devices connected via `adb` to your host machine via:

 ```
 $ ck crowdbench caffe --target_os=android21-arm64 --env.CK_CAFFE_BATCH_SIZE=1
 ```

-Feel free to try different batch sizes by changing command line option --env.CK_CAFFE_BATCH_SIZE.
+Feel free to try different batch sizes by changing command line option `--env.CK_CAFFE_BATCH_SIZE`.

 You can crowd-benchmark Caffe on Windows without re-compilation,
 i.e. using Caffe CPU or OpenCL binaries pre-built by the CK.